kiosion/valve-index-arch-linux/README.md

-# Valve Index & SteamVR on Arch Linux
+# Valve Index & SteamVR on Arch Linux / Manjaro

 Listed below are issues I ran into while getting SteamVR set up with my Index, and have found fixes for.
 For each issue there's a script that applies the fixes, as well as a manual guide if you prefer to know what changes are being made.

 #### Other stuff:

-- [Beat Saber fixes](/games/beat-saber.md) - Some fixes for Beat Saber, + guide for modding it!
+- [Beat Saber fixes](/games/beat-saber.md) - Some fixes for Beat Saber, + quick guide for modding it!
 - [VRChat fixes](/games/vrchat.md) - Some fixes for VRChat

 ---